 Whether we know it or not, our lives are often governed by process.
 Many of the processes we follow feel innate because we acquire them over time, much like we acquire our native language.
 And just like language, the processes we follow are key to many of our successes, big and small.

-Sign up to receive franchise development news and best practices in your Inbox once per month.
+Sign up to receive franchise development tips and best practices in your inbox.